Welcome to our FAQ section! Here you will find the answers to many of your questions.

 Following the official definition, ‘site’ means, according to Article 2(22) of EMAS, a distinct geographical location under the management control of an organisation covering activities, products and services, including all infrastructure, equipment and materials; a site is the smallest entity to be considered for registration.

 According to Article 3(2) of EMAS, organisations with sites located in more than one Member State may apply for one single corporate registration of all or some of those sites.
 Application for a single corporate registration will be made to a Competent Body of the EU Member State where the organisation’s headquarters or management centre is located.
 Find out more on our page on EMAS Global.

-Organisations with multiple sites can benefit from the multisite registration procedure.
+Organisations of selected sectors with multiple sites can benefit from the multisite registration procedure.
+See Annex I "188.8.131.52.
+Economic sectors in which the use of a sampling method can be allowed" Table 9 and 10 of the EMAS User’s Guide for the selected sectors.
 In the past, it was necessary for an organisation to have all its sites audited and verified every three years, which could be time-consuming and costly for large organisations.
 The multisite registration procedure was introduced in 2017 to alleviate this burden while maintaining the reliability of the scheme.
 Large organisations can now register all their sites at the same time and have them audited on a sample basis.
 Criteria to select the sample of sites are described in the EMAS User’s Guide.
 The EMAS Helpdesk has also prepared a fact sheet to summarise the process.